MIT-TESSE/goseek-challenge/README.md

 ## Getting Started

-Complete installation instructions can be found in [Instructions.md](Instructions.md), which lays out prerequisites, provides a link to download the competition simulator, and describes steps to install all required competition software.
+Complete installation instructions can be found [here](Instructions.md), which lays out prerequisites, provides a link to download the competition simulator, and describes steps to install all required competition software.
 Users can also find an example for training an RL agent here, as well.

 ## Participation